AntonioLopez98/DCLF_RL/README.md

 - `src/Reachability_CLVF` contains the code in MATLAB necessary for computing Lyapunov functions using Reachability.
 - ToolboxLS contains the code for using Level Set methods to obtain solutions for Hamilton-Jacobi partial differential equations.
 For more information on how to use this toolbox, see [here](https://www.cs.ubc.ca/~mitchell/ToolboxLS/)
+- Before using the ToolBox, go to `src/Reachability_CLVF/add_path_to_tollbox.m` and modify the respective path accordingly to your computer.
+The run the script.
-- helperOC-master has integrated functions to facilitate using the Toolbox
+- helperOC-master has integrated functions to facilitate using the Toolbox.
+See [here]https://github.com/HJReachability/helperOC for more information on how to use helperOC.
 - SystemDecomposition contains different examples for using our method to compute DCLF using system decomposition.
 Run `/src/Reachability_CLVF/System Decomposition/Dubins Car CLVF/main_dubins.m` to visualize the CLF for a Dubins Car example.
+This also creates a variable V_1.mat, which is used for the next steps in RL training.

 ### Reinforcement Learning

-In `src/`, there are two folders for running our approach on a Dubins Car example and the Lunar Lander environment from OpenAI.
+- In `src/,` there are two folders for running our approach on a Dubins Car example and the Lunar Lander environment from OpenAI.
 Run `src/dubins_model_gymenv/dubins_CLF.py` to see a demo of the Dubins Car trajectory after training.
+This demo trains the agent using the SAC algorithm with the DCLF learned from our method.
+- You can change the training by adding different CLFs obtained from MATLAB.
+Just add the respective file V_1.mat (which is the DCLF obtained using our method) to the folder `src/dubins_model_gymenv`

 ## Contact
 For any questions on using this code, do not hesitate to contact Antonio Lopez at [alopezz@utexas.edu](mailto:alopezz@utexas.edu) or open an issue.